Buy your council house (Right to Buy)

 - An ‘absolute possession order’ has been granted against your property (usually due to rent arrears or other breach of the tenancy conditions).

 The amount of discount you can receive depends on the length of your tenancy and the type of property.
-The discount amount is currently capped at a maximum £80,900.
-Please note: if you buy your property, then sell it within five years, you must repay some of the discount to us.
+The maximum discount you can get is £82,800, unless your home is in London where the maximum discount is £110,500.
+Please note: if you buy your property, then sell it within 5 years, you must repay some of the discount to us.

 Can you afford it?